Between two houses

 The child becomes a pawn in a game they never agreed to play.
 Every custody exchange becomes a border crossing, every holiday a negotiated settlement, every childhood milestone a strategic victory for one parent and a defeat for the other.
+While other children worry about homework and friendships, these young diplomats learn to navigate emotional minefields and manage adult conflicts.

 Like superpowers vying for influence in a buffer state, each parent works to secure the child's loyalty.
 The weapons are subtle: extra gifts, looser rules, exciting adventures on one side; consistency, structure, and "tough love" on the other.
 The child learns to navigate both territories, adapting their personality and preferences depending on which border they've crossed.